LambdaSharp/Chat/ReadMe.md

 1. Create a private S3 bucket.
 1. Create a bucket policy to CloudFront access.
 1. Create a `config.json` file with the websocket URL.
-1. Copy the `wwwroot` files to the S3 bucket.
+1. Copy the `wwwroot` files to the S3 bucket using [brotli compression](https://en.wikipedia.org/wiki/Brotli).
 1. Create CloudFront distribution to enable https:// access to the S3-hosted website
 1. Create an SQS queue to buffer web-socket notifications.
 1. Show the website URL.